pcbaecker/www-pcbaecker-com/content/posts/setup-argocd.md

 ## Install the helm chart

+Attention: The name of the helm chart must be the same as the name of the argocd application we create later!
+I just use "argocd" for both.

 The first step is to setup ArgoCD with Helm, make sure to specify the correct namespace (I use [Lens IDE](https://k8slens.dev/) to manage helm charts but that makes no difference):

 {{< highlight bash >}}
-helm repo add argo https://argoproj.github.io/argo-helm helm install --namespace argocd my-argo-cd argo/argo-cd
+helm repo add argo https://argoproj.github.io/argo-helm helm install --namespace argocd argo argo/argo-cd
 {{< / highlight >}}

 After all pods are running we have to login to the UI by forwarding the argoCD service: